thekra-a/Effect-of-COVID-19-Lockdown-on-Air-Pollutant-Levels-in-California/README.md

 ### Analytical Approach

-**Year-over-year comparison**: 2019 served as the baseline representing normal seasonal patterns; 2020 is the treatment year.
-This controls for seasonality without requiring a formal regression model, making findings interpretable and reproducible.
+**Year-over-year comparison**: 2019 served as the baseline representing normal seasonal patterns.
+2020 is the treatment year.
+This controls for seasonality without requiring a regression model.

 The analysis proceeded in three phases: